NauvalFawwaz/NauvalFawwaz/README.md

 ## Syncode

-**Collaborative coding tool**
+**Real-time collaborative development tool**

-A development tool designed to let multiple users work with files through a shared server environment.
+A developer tool designed to allow multiple users to work with files inside the same shared workspace through a server environment.

 <br>